Zero Tolerance Laws

 Florida DUI or Drunk Driving – Visit the Department of Motor Vehicles in Florida website and read the penalties for drunk driving (DUI).
 See recent DUI statistics, convictions, ignition interlock procedures, and zero-tolerance laws.

 Alcohol and Drug Prevention – Visit University of Tampa’s website, and see the underage drinking information adapted from the University of Central Florida’s “Florida Spring Break Survival Guide”.
 Read different laws regarding underage alcohol drinkers and drug users in citizen’s language.

 45 States That Allow Underage Alcohol Consumption – Visit ProCon.org, a nonprofit public charity supported by online user donations that relay nonpartisan information on important issues.
 Research alcohol laws by state and which of the fifty states “allow” underage drinking.

 Locating a Lawyer for a Zero-Tolerance DUI in Hernando County, FL

 Have a plan with your charge.
 Start with the first step.
-Dial (352) 593-4115 to contact a licensed criminal defense attorney today for a free initial consultation.
+Dial (352) 593-4115 to contact a licensed criminal defense attorney today for a initial consultation.

 This article was last updated by Jordan Anderson, on June 29th, 2018.